HaniAmmar/Qentem-Engine/Documentation/Template.md

 {var:list1[item2][subItem1]}: 10
 ```

-In the case of ordered arrays, use a numeric number.
+In the case of ordered arrays, use a numeric id.

 ```json
 ["a", "b", 1, ["x", [true]]]